Almond Butter Chocolate Chip Cookies

 Everyone and their brother has their own version of a flourless cookie.
 It’s certainly nothing new.
 While I may be late in the game to try a recipe like this, I’m quite thankful I joined the party!
 I was inspired to make these cookies last weekend for some friends we had over.
 Kevin and I had been eating so many cookies during this madness, that I wanted to serve something a little more healthful.
 A little less grain, a little less saturated fat.
 The best part?
 Kevin’s friends had no idea these cookies were on the healthier side.
 They thought the cookies were butter-filled, chocolate chip oatmeal cookies.
 Ha!
 There aren’t any oats in the recipe at all!
 Silly boys.

 Let’s discuss how these 5 ingredient cookies are made.
 First, start with almond butter.
-Almond butter takes the place of regular butter in this cookie recipe.
+Almond butter takes the place of regular butter and flour in this cookie recipe.
 Almond butter is full of monosaturated fat, the good fat that makes your skin glow and your hair shine.
 PS: Did you know that almonds are the most nutritionally dense nut?
 I had no clue!

 Here’s the best part.
 You can either use store-bought almond butter or homemade almond butter.
 I suggest you save some money by making your own!
 Making almond butter at home is incredibly simple.
 I’ve created a separate page for you to see exactly how I make almond butter.
 It will take you minutes and you only need 1 ingredient.

 If you use homemade almond butter, make sure it cools off before mixing it up in this cookie dough.
 After being freshly processed, the almond butter will be slightly warm.
 And consequently, will make your cookie dough warm.
 And we all know what warm cookie dough means, right?
 Cookies spreading all over your baking sheet.
 No, thank you.

 Another important note about your almond butter: make sure it isn’t incredibly oily.
 The more oil, the greasier your cookie.
 The more oil, the more your cookies will spread while baking.
 So stir that almond butter up and make sure it is super thick!